 Document the Service Plan review to ensure the Resident's needs and preferences are accurately incorporated therein and that the Residence is capable of meeting the Resident's needs in accordance with 651 CMR 12.00.

-Ensure that the Service Plan has been signed by the Resident or his or her Legal Representative, and any invoked Health Care Proxy, if applicable, after a Service Plan review has occurred.
+Ensure that the Service Plan has been signed by the Resident or their Legal Representative, and any Health Care Agent, if applicable, after a Service Plan review has occurred.

 Sign the Service Plan any time a review of the Resident’s Service Plan has occurred.

-The Service Plan shall be confidential except to the extent necessary to provide services and manage the operations of the Assisted Living Residence or to the extent the Service Plan is subject to disclosure as required by law; provided that EOAI may review the Service Plan at any time with the consent of the Resident or his or her Legal Representative.
+The Service Plan shall be confidential except to the extent necessary to provide services and manage the operations of the Assisted Living Residence or to the extent the Service Plan is subject to disclosure as required by law; provided that EOAI may review the Service Plan at any time with the consent of the Resident or their Legal Representative.

 Ombudsman Requirements.
 The Applicant or Sponsor of an Assisted Living Residence is required to assist the Long-Term Care Ombudsman Program in its duties as a condition of maintaining Certification.
 See 101 CMR 30.00: Statewide Long-Term Care Ombudsman Program.